 Also, some DAWs offer a "Low Latency Recording" mode that bypasses Delay Comp on record-enabled tracks.
 Please refer to your DAW's documentation for more information on these features.

 Minimizing or Avoiding Latency in the DAW: Route Virtual Instruments to Console

-The above recommendations are great if you are only working with incoming audio signals sent into your UAD audio interface.
+The above recommendations are great if you are only working with incoming audio signals sent into your Apollo.
 What if you are using virtual instruments inside of your DAW?
 As noted when introducing the topic, use a low I/O buffer size to minimize latency as a first step.
 If you want to monitor a soft synth through your favorite UAD-2 plug-ins while performing, you can send the output of those instruments to virtual channels in Console and load the UAD-2 plug-ins there instead of in the DAW to minimize latency.
 When you are finished tracking the MIDI part, you can revert the routing back to the default and then recreate the plug-in chain back in the DAW.
 Alternatively you can create a new audio track in the DAW and record the output of the virtual channels in Console (the downside to this approach is that the track would be printed to audio and you would need to repeat the process again if you want to edit the MIDI performance and/or effects).

 1. Change the Output Assignment in the DAW